 - Using High Contrast Themes In Windows 10

 Add a backrest for chairs

-I have a lumbar pillow on all of my desk chairs, at the kitchen table, and even bring one to class to help with my back pain, as well as ensure that I have good posture.
-I have found that this makes a difference in how intense my back pain gets after sitting at a computer or working for long periods of time.
+I have a lumbar pillow on all my desk chairs, at the kitchen table, and even bring one to class to help with my back pain, as well as ensure that I have good posture.
+I have found that this makes a difference in how intense my back pain gets after sitting at a computer or working for extended periods of time.
 There are several options on Amazon for lumbar pillows for desk chairs- mine cost about $20 and has helped me tremendously with being able to concentrate at work.

 - Lumbar pillow on Amazon